 (2) Allot new shares to Helios

-(3) But the third amended articles of association of the bank; in addition to the usual modernization resolutions e.g. allowing tele-conferencing, also had some unusual ones like if shareholder is non-responsive for six years, company may sell those shares and keep the proceeds, made it more difficult for directors to amend dividend policy, business plan or budget (all but one must approve any change)
+(3) The third amended articles of association of the bank; in addition to the usual modernization resolutions e.g. allowing teleconferencing, also had some unusual ones like if a shareholder is non-responsive for six years, the company may sell those shares and keep the proceeds, made it more difficult for directors to amend dividend policy, business plan or budget (all but one must approve any change)

 Edit – One of the Helios managing directors, Mr Babatunde Soyoye, was invited to the podium and he briefly spoke about the new pan-African partnership that the Bank would venture into next.